 In conditions where Ukraine is faced with a significant shortage of qualified personnel in the labor market, there is an urgent need to introduce effective measures to overcome it.
 Mobilization and migration have had a significant impact on the situation, but at the same time there are ways to optimize it.

 Chairman of the Verkhovna Rada Committee on Finance, Tax and Customs Policy Daniil Getmantsev notes the importance of improving the reservation system and stimulating business development.
-According to him, the key element is a focus on “white” wages, which will ensure the protection of workers while at the same time helping to increase tax revenues.
+According to him, the key element is a focus on “white” wages, which will protect workers while helping to increase tax revenues.

 On the other hand, stimulating business development through access to low-interest loans and grants to create new jobs can be a powerful tool for boosting economic activity.
 This will not only help businesses expand their operations, but will help create new job openings.